beratgonultas/raddam-diary/2-HFRaddamAnalyzer.md

 It seems fine.

+### Compiling plotter.C with make

 Then the instructions(we have a small procedure written by a previous master of these stuffs) says that we should compile plotter.C with make command. plotter.C is in /test/Files

 When I enter ``make plotter.C`` it says ``make: Nothing to be done for `plotter.C'.`` I keep my optimism and consider it fine.
 I guess this command was already executed in our original version of files.
 But I am not sure.
 Anyways.

+### Running analyze10TS.sh and solutions for errors

 Then I went to /test folder and here we should try to run ``analyze10TS.sh``
 The command for this purpose is ``./analyze10TS.sh RunNumber`` It is said that we may for instance try it with 321025 as RunNumber.
 When I do it, what I get is